abdelhamidbouazi/Libft/README.md

 # Libft Project

-The Libft project is part of the 42 Network's curriculum, and requires students to implement their own library of basic C functions.
+The Libft project is part of the 1337's curriculum, and requires students to implement their own library of basic C functions.
 This project contains my implementation of the functions, which I wrote from scratch.

 ## Functions